Health Information and Tools > Hay Fever and Other Seasonal Allergies

 Your allergies are seasonal if you have symptoms just at certain times of the year.
 In that case, you are probably allergic to pollens from certain trees, grasses, or weeds.

 Allergies can be mild or severe.
-Over-the-counter allergy medicine may help with some symptoms.
+Over-the-counter allergy medicines, such as nasal sprays, eye drops, or pills, may help with some symptoms.
 Read and follow all instructions on the label.

 In some cases, immunotherapy might help.
 For this treatment, you get shots or use pills that have a small amount of certain allergens in them.
 Your body "gets used to" the allergen, so you react less to it over time.
 This kind of treatment may help prevent or reduce some allergy symptoms.